 Staying on top of your lease accounting – the smart way

-Having smart, AI-enhanced software to handle your lease accounting is the smart move that leading businesses are making today, in order to ensure full ASC 842 compliance.
+Having smart, AI-enhanced software to handle your accounting for leases is the smart move that leading businesses are making today, in order to ensure full ASC 842 compliance.

 While Trullion does not calculate the IBR for you, it offers an automated, AI-enhanced lease accounting software solution that takes care of your lease accounting from end to end.